NOW Comics: History

 NOW Comics started in late 1985 as a sole-proprietorship, with the first publications shipping in May 1986.
 It became Caputo Publishing, Inc. in 1987.

 In a four-year period, CPI grew from a one-man operation with annual sales of $110,000 to an international multimillion-dollar corporation, with close to 100 full-time employees and freelancers, and the #3 position in comic book market share.
 During this period, CPI created such cross-promotional ventures as The Real Ghostbusters cereal (with Ralston Purina) and Slimer's Ecto-Cooler Hi-C drink (with Coca-Cola Foods).

 In 1989, the comics division began to lose steam, suffering from lack of focus and internal dissension.
 In 1990, NOW was forced to file Chapter 7 bankruptcy by Quebecor Printing and the General Learning Corporation.
 After being bought by General Learning, NOW Comics relaunched in 1991 as the NOW Entertainment Corporation This new infusion of over $2 million in capital catapulted the company to number five in market share within its first quarter of business, and NOW Entertainment was nominated as best new publisher of 1991.

+In 1993, NOW and Malibu/Eternity co-published the crossover series Ninja High School featuring Speed Racer.

 In 1994, the company ceased publishing after its "January 1995" releases, six months after founder Caputo left.